-Oregon ranks among America’s 20 biggest exporters by state well behind front-runners Texas, California, Washington and New York.
+Oregon ranks among America’s 20 biggest exporters by state well behind bigger front-runners like Texas, California, Washington state and New York.

 Oregon’s Top 10 Exports

 The following export products represent the highest dollar value in Oregon global shipments during 2020.
 Also shown is the percentage share each export category represents in terms of overall exports from Oregon.

 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.